-- How will you keep children safe if it is necessary to provide care in the facility for an extended time period (e.g. if it is unsafe to leave or if a parent cannot pickup their child)? - How will staff be trained in emergency procedures? - What will be in place for communication during an emergency? - What supplies and equipment will you have available for an emergency? - Identify a safe meeting place that is open during facility hours and meets the needs of all children, taking into consideration ages and developmental levels. - How will you transport children to your safe meeting place (consider that public transportation, buses and taxis may not be available)?

-- Does your plan consider all times of the year and all types of weather? - How will you practice this plan with staff and children? - What items will you bring or have available during an emergency (e.g. story books, coloring, snacks, water, medications, first aid kit, cash, etc.)? - How will your facility recover and return to normal operation after any emergency (i.e. debriefing with staff, children, parents; restocking of supplies; repairs if required; evaluation of plan did it work, what can be improved, what needs to be changed/revised)? - Is your plan is reasonable and safe?
+- How will you keep children safe if it is necessary to provide care in the facility for an extended time period (e.g. if it is unsafe to leave or if a parent cannot pickup their child)? - How will staff be trained in emergency procedures? - What will be in place for communication during an emergency? - What supplies and equipment will you have available for an emergency? - Identify a safe meeting place that is open during facility hours and meets the needs of all children, taking into consideration ages and developmental levels. - How will you transport children to your safe meeting place (consider that public transportation, buses and taxis may not be available)? - Does your plan consider all times of the year and all types of weather? - How will you practice this plan with staff and children? - What items will you bring or have available during an emergency (e.g. story books, coloring, snacks, water, medications, first aid kit, cash, etc.)? - How will your facility recover and return to normal operation after any emergency (i.e. debriefing with staff, children, parents; restocking of supplies; repairs if required; evaluation of plan - did it work, what can be improved, what needs to be changed/revised)? - Is your plan is reasonable and safe?

-Refer to resources under Environmental Health: Safe Food and Drinking Water, Pools, Emergency Planning, Air Quality for assistance.
+For assistance in developing your plan, refer to the Resources for Child Care Licence Applicants - Environmental Health: Safe Food and Drinking Water, Pools, Emergency Planning, Air Quality section below.